 When it rains, it pours—and sometimes the only umbrella available is in your 401(k).
-Having the option to take a hardship withdrawal from your retirement account can be a lifesaver when you have nowhere else to turn for cash.
+Having the option to take a hardship withdrawal from your retirement account can be a financial lifesaver when you have nowhere else to turn for cash.

 But before you take a hardship withdrawal from your 401(k), evaluate all your options carefully.
-If you really have to do it, take steps to help reduce the damage to your retirement and make a plan to get your finances back on track.
+If you really have to do it, take steps to help reduce the damage to your retirement savings, and make a plan to get your finances back on track.

 There may be a few hurdles to cross before you can take a hardship withdrawal.
 First, your plan has to allow them—not all do.
 If your plan does, many companies require that you take a loan from your 401(k) first.
+A loan from your 401(k) will let you pay the money back to your account with interest.

-After that, a hardship withdrawal or early distribution from your 401(k) may be available for certain circumstances.
-Unfortunately, it is an expensive way to get money.
-Taxes and penalties can eat up part of your cash, plus you may lose the long-term benefits of tax-advantaged compounding—and that could reduce the money you will have available in retirement.
+A hardship withdrawal from your 401(k) may be available for certain circumstances.
+Unfortunately, it is an expensive way to tap your own money.
+Taxes may be due on the money withdrawn and if you’re under age 59½, there may be a 10% penalty as well.
+Plus you may lose some of the long-term benefits of tax-advantaged compounding—and that could reduce the money you will have available in retirement.
 Unlike taking a loan from your 401(k), you can't repay a hardship withdrawal.
-You may even be required to wait six months following an early distribution before you can begin contributing to the account again.
+You may even be required to wait 6 months following the withdrawal before you can begin contributing to the account again.
 The suspension also applies to any other qualified, nonqualified, and stock plans of all related employers.